 Prostatitis: Can sexual activity make it worse?

+You don't need to avoid sex if you have prostatitis.
 Typically, sex won't worsen prostatitis.
-However, some men who have prostatitis experience pain with ejaculation.
+But some men who have prostatitis have pain with ejaculation.
 This can interfere with the enjoyment of sex.

-Prostatitis — and other conditions with similar symptoms — have a number of possible causes.
+Prostatitis and other conditions with similar symptoms have a number of possible causes.
 Some of them can have serious consequences if they aren't treated.
-If you have pelvic pain, difficult or painful urination, or painful ejaculation, see your doctor.
+If you have pelvic pain, difficult or painful urination, or painful ejaculation, see your health care provider.